Tobeworks/logicmoon-homepage/README.md

 ```

 ### Deploy
-deploy to ../httpdocs which piints to document root of your webserver`S prod version.
-Then run
+deploy to ../httpdocs which piints to document root of your webserver`s prod version.
+Then run, which build the prod package build in public/dist
 ```
 npm run deploy